McMillan Island: Kwantlen territory

 The island is a part of the Kwantlen First Nation's traditional territory.
 This reserve is the location of their main village which relocated here once Fort Langley was built, partly to dominate trade with the fort and also for protection from attack under the shelter of the fort's guns.
 Their former main village was at Qayqyat, or Kikait, opposite New Westminster on the Fraser's southeast bank there, at a location also known as Brownsville in today's Bridgeview neighbourhood of the City of Surrey.

-Their territory overlaps with that of the Kwikwetlem, Tsawwwasen and Katzie nations, and extends up the Fraser as far as the Stave River; beyond that is the territory of the Matsqui nation.
+Their territory overlaps with that of the Kwikwetlem, Tsawwassen and Katzie nations, and extends up the Fraser as far as the Stave River; beyond that is the territory of the Matsqui nation.
 Most of the band's reserves are on the north bank of the Fraser.

 The island was named after James McMillan of the HBC who founded Fort Langley.
 He visited the area in 1824 and again in 1827.